 That’s why you need an experienced workers’ compensation attorney to fight for your rights.
 We gather evidence-including accident reports, medical records and witness statements-that proves you were injured on the job and deserve benefits.
 If your claim is denied, we will provide vigorous representation at all hearings during the appeals process.

-If you have suffered a muscle injury at the workplace, call us at (866) 604-9075 and schedule a free consultation to learn more about how we can help you with your workers' compensation claim.
+If you have suffered a muscle injury at the workplace, schedule a free consultation to learn more about how we can help you with your workers’ compensation claim.